zaizhuang/react-with-modal/README.md

 [![Build Status](https://travis-ci.org/zaizhuang/react-with-modal.svg)](https://travis-ci.org/zaizhuang/react-with-modal.svg)
 [![codecov.io](https://codecov.io/github/zaizhuang/react-with-modal/coverage.svg?branch=master)](https://codecov.io/github/zaizhuang/react-with-modal?branch=master)

-A lightweight [React](http://facebook.github.io/react/index.html) modal component for [Bootstrap v4](http://v4-alpha.getbootstrap.com/).
+A lightweight [React](http://facebook.github.io/react/index.html) modal component for [Bootstrap v3](http://getbootstrap.com/) and [Bootstrap v4](http://v4-alpha.getbootstrap.com/).

 ## Use this bootstrap modal component if:
 - You want a lightweight component.
 It has no external dependencies except for React.
-- You use Bootstrap v4.
+- You use Bootstrap 3 or 4.
 - You prefer using higher order components to keep state out of your UI components.

 ## Installation